R Code Snippets

 setosa versicolor virginica setosa 18 0 0 versicolor 0 19 1 virginica 0 0 12

-in the Iris data set based on the other attributes.
+In this way, a random forest is constructed to predict the species in the Iris data set based on the other attributes.
 The last line of the code prints the confusion matrix for the test data set.